Estimated reading time: 5 minutes

 I will also make a batch of gingerbread cookies from scratch for the kid’s classroom treats before the Christmas holidays.

-What I like about these gingerbread cookies are that they are peanut-free so safe for the schools.
+What I like about these gingerbread cookies is that they are peanut-free, so they are safe for schools.

-Have them pick out their favourite cookie cutter and press the cookie then pull it from the dough and place it on the baking sheet.
+Have them pick out their favorite cookie cutter and press the cookie, then pull it from the dough and place it on the baking sheet.

 What is molasses?

-If you add molasses also known as black treacle in the UK you will find you get a darker cookie with a rich molasses taste.
+If you add molasses, also known as black treacle in the UK, you will get a darker cookie with a rich molasses taste.

 Molasses is the by-product of refining sugar cane or sugar beets into sugar.

-Like I mention below it’s important to hand mix these cookies to prevent over-processing.
+As I mentioned below, it’s essential to hand-mix these cookies to prevent over-processing.

-Decorating gingerbread cookies can be as simple as you want to make it or as difficult.
+Decorating gingerbread cookies can be as simple as you want to make it or as complicated.

-I make an easy icing for gingerbread cookies the same as I would decorate my lemon drizzle cookies.
+I make an easy icing for gingerbread cookies, the same as decorating my lemon drizzle cookies.

 Remember that they continue to bake even after you take them out of the oven.

-My kids always want to be the first to “taste” to make sure all of my cookie creations are okay to hand out!
+My kids always want to be the first to “taste” to ensure all of my cookie creations are okay to hand out!

 Let’s get to it then and start making these gingerbread tree cookies.